Sign In / Sign Out

 - Map and Locations

-Under the leadership of Dean Teri Pipe, who also serves as ASU's Chief Well-being Officer, CONHI is committed to serving the community through service and outreach projects, as well as healthcare clinics featuring interdisciplinary staff that provide both physical and mental health services.
+Under the leadership of Dean Judith Karshmer, the Edson College is committed to serving the community through service and outreach projects, as well as healthcare clinics featuring interdisciplinary staff that provide both physical and mental health services.

 With an emphasis on collaboration and high quality interprofessional education, faculty researchers conduct studies that range from Alzheimer's, to global health, and initiatives that focus on gerontological nursing excellence, metabolic disease, aging, access to health services, and clinical partnerships.

-The college's newest center, the Center for Advancing Interprofessional Practice, Education and Research, is focused on advancing thinking, research, practice and education tools and strategies for teamwork and collaboration.
+The Center for Advancing Interprofessional Practice, Education and Research focuses on advancing thinking, research, practice and education tools and strategies for teamwork and collaboration.

 Center for Health Promotion and Disease Prevention